-Contact Procurement Services for requirements with estimated value close to or above:
+Contact Procurement Services for purchase requirements with an estimated value close to or above:

-The University posts all tenders and requests for proposals on the Government of Nova Scotia Website.
+The University posts all competitive solicitations on or above the thresholds listed on the Government of Nova Scotia Website.

-Procurement can offer both standard one-on-one or customized group training sessions on procurement policy and procedures, as well as how to place orders using the Colleague system.
+Procurement can offer both standard one-on-one or customized group training sessions on procurement policy and procedures, as well as how to place orders using Colleague Finance.
 Please contact Procurement Services for further information.

 Colleague Requisition Training

-Procurement Services provides training on entering and approving requisitions in Colleague.
+Procurement Services provides training on entering and approving requisitions in Colleague Finance.
 Whether you are a new user or require a refresher, Procurement Services is here to assist you.

 The customs clearance process is handled through Acadia University's appointed Customs Broker.

-All goods procured from outside Canada must be purchased using a Purchase Order or a University Purchasing Card (P-Card) in order to properly manage issues of ownership, cross border documentation and importation duties.
+All goods procured from outside Canada must be purchased using a Purchase Order or a University Purchasing Card (P-Card) in order to effectively manage issues of ownership, cross border documentation and importation duties.